NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 information.
 In the Water panel, enter a water temperature of 55° F and use the defaults for the other parameters.

-Run the above scenario for a barge carrying a heavy fuel oil (e.g an IFO or Intermediate Fuel Oil) and for a fishing vessel carrying a diesel fuel.
+Run the above scenario for a barge carrying a heavy fuel oil (e.g., an IFO or Intermediate Fuel Oil) and for a fishing vessel carrying a diesel fuel.
 At the end of your 24-hour prediction, write down the mass balance for each product in the table